-To withdraw officially from a course, students must complete a Withdrawal Form available at the Office of Records and Registration or by visiting the Records and Registration web page.
+Prior to withdrawing from a class, students are highly encouraged to have a discussion with their professor regarding their intention to withdraw.
+To officially withdraw from a course, students must complete a Withdrawal Form available at the Office of Records and Registration or by visiting the Records and Registration web page.
 Instructions on how to withdraw electronically via your CCM email account is available on the Records and Registration web page.
 Merely notifying the instructor of your intent to withdraw does not constitute an official withdrawal.
 Once the withdrawal request is received, the Office of Records and Registration will process your request and a W (Withdrawn) designation will be posted on your transcript.
 In some cases, the instructor may wish to speak with the student prior to withdrawing.

 Students who officially withdraw from a course after the refund period in any mini term and before 75 percent of the course is completed will receive a W (Withdrawn) designation on their transcript and will incur a $10.00 fee for each withdrawn course.
 Students who do not complete the course and who do not complete the withdrawal process may receive an F (failing) grade unless there are extenuating circumstances.
 Withdrawing from a course must be processed in the Records and Registration Office.
 Withdrawal Forms and the procedure to withdraw can be found online on the Records and Registration web page.
 If extenuating circumstances prevail and it is past the withdrawal deadline, the student must contact the Office of Counseling and Student Success to be considered for the late withdrawal process.